codewithelmor/csharp-clean-architecture/README.md

 2. ```Application Layer```:
 * **What it does:** Implements and orchestrates user workflows and use cases.
 It acts as the coordinator of data, taking commands from the UI, pulling entities using the Core interfaces, and executing business logic.
 * **What it contains:** Concrete use case execution flows, system authorization policies, mapping tools to format output, request validators (e.g., checking that passwords match or email fields are valid before saving data) and data transfer objects (DTOs includes Request and Reponse)
+* **DTO Specifics (Request / Response):**
+  * **Role:** They serve as the application's input/output network contracts.
+They cross into the Presentation Layer to accept data or return results, but they belong to the Application layer to keep the Domain pure.
+They contain zero user-interface or visual state logic.
+  * **Request Models:** Flat data carriers mapping incoming HTTP payloads or user intents (e.g., `CreateProductRequest`).
+  * **Response Models:** Structured wrappers mapping outgoing results securely back over the wire while hiding raw database tracks (e.g., `ProductResponse`).

 ```plaintext
 MyProject.Application